alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

     where `pairs` is an array of `Pair<View, String>` objects listing the shared element views and names that you'd like to share between activities.<sup><a href="#footnote2" id="ref2">2</a></sup> Don't forget to give your shared elements unique transition names either [programatically][setTransitionName] or in [XML][transitionName].
 Otherwise, the transition will not work properly!
 * To programatically trigger a return transition, call `finishAfterTransition()` instead of `finish()`.
 * By default, material-themed applications have their enter/return content transitions started a tiny bit before their exit/reenter content transitions complete, creating a small overlap that makes the overall effect more seamless and dramatic.
-If you wish to explicitly disable this behavior, you can do so by calling the [`setWindowAllowEnterTransitionOverlap()`][setWindowAllowEnterTransitionOverlap] and [`setWindowAllowReturnTransitionOverlap()`][setWindowAllowReturnTransitionOverlap] methods or in your theme's XML.
+If you wish to explicitly disable this behavior, you can do so by calling the [`setWindowAllowEnterTransitionOverlap()`][setWindowAllowEnterTransitionOverlap] and [`setWindowAllowReturnTransitionOverlap()`][setWindowAllowReturnTransitionOverlap] methods or by setting the corresponding attributes in your theme's XML.

 ### Introducing the Fragment Transition API